-Because the choice of over versus under first does not effect the value of the induced invariant, we can define the danceability index as follows.
+Because the choice of under versus over-first does not affect the value of the induced invariant, we can define the danceability index as follows.

-\begin{defn} For a knot $K$, the \textbf{danceability index}, denoted $da(K)$, is Moreover, the danceability index of $K$ is the minimum number of dancers needed to dance $K$ over all choices of oriented diagrams representing $K$, with the choice of either the over or under first rule. \end{defn}
+\begin{defn} For a link $K$, the \textbf{danceability index}, denoted $da(K)$, is Moreover, the danceability index of $K$ is the minimum number of dancers needed to dance $K$ over all choices of oriented diagrams representing $K$, with the choice of either the over-first or under-first rule. \end{defn}

-\subsection{Computing Danceability Number From Gauss Codes}
+\subsection{Computing danceability number from Gauss codes}

-For a knot diagram $D$, a dance configuration for $D$ can be described and stored in discrete objects through the use of Gauss codes.
-Since a dance configuration is restricted by the timing of the undercrossings and overcrossings, the ambient topology of each individual arc is not critical, and so these discrete structures capture the least information needed to answer the problem; finding the minimum number of dancers for a diagram.
+For a link diagram $D$, a dance configuration for $D$ can be described and stored in discrete objects through the use of Gauss codes.
+Since a dance configuration is only restricted by the timing of the dancers passing through undercrossings and overcrossings, the path of the dancer between crossings is not critical; we can discretize a dance configuration by supposing that as soon as a dancer passes through a crossing, they are immediately at the next crossing.
+So a Gauss code can capture the least amount of information needed to answer the problem of finding the minimum number of dancers for a diagram.

-\begin{defn} \cite{Kauf} Let $D$ be an oriented knot diagram with $n$ crossings.
-Let each crossing have a distinct label from $\{1,\cdots,n\}$, and let $n^{+}$ denote the overcrossing of crossing $n$ and $n^{-}$ the undercrossing of crossing $n$.
-A \textbf{Gauss code} is a cyclic sequence of $n^{+}$'s and $n^{-}$'s obtained by traversing D in the given orientation.\footnote{Gauss codes are also called a signed Gauss sentences, or signed Gauss paragraphs for links, see \cite{KUR}.} \end{defn}
+\begin{defn}[\cite{Kauf}] Let $D$ be an oriented link diagram with $n$ crossings.
+Let each crossing have a distinct label from $\{1,\ldots,n\}$, and let $n^{+}$ denote the overcrossing of crossing $n$ and $n^{-}$ the undercrossing of crossing $n$.
+A \textbf{Gauss code} is a cyclic sequence of $n^{+}$'s and $n^{-}$'s for each component of $D$ obtained by traversing $D$ in the given orientation.\footnote{Gauss codes are also called ``signed Gauss sentences,'' or ``signed Gauss paragraphs'' for links; see \cite{KUR}.} \end{defn}

-Figure \ref{fig:Gauss_trefoil} shows an example Gauss code for the oriented trefoil diagram with labeled crossings.
+\autoref{fig:Gauss_trefoil} shows an example Gauss code for the oriented trefoil diagram with labeled crossings.
 While the Gauss code is cyclic, a circled \emph{s} is indicated on the knot to show where the sequence started.